NerTzhuLz/PhoenixBot/README.md

     * e.g. ++create -i Need someone else to host... (message as usual)
     * Would add some kind of info text to each squad, instead of splitting it off from them
     * Alternatively, any line beginning with -i becomes the info message for every squad below that (until another is reached)
+* Possible improvements to parsing - see function in Create
 ### Project Escape
 * Make sure people entering Discord formatting characters don't affect message formatting
     * In usernames e.g. \_person\_